Brussels Sprouts Salad with thinly sliced brussels sprouts, toasted almonds, real Parmesan cheese shavings and easy lemon garlic dressing.

 - Prep sprouts: Rinse brussels sprouts.
 Trim the ends and remove outer leaves – using sharp paring knife, cut off the dark part of the stem and remove bruised or 2-3 outer leaves that fall off.

 - Shred them: Thinly slice using a sharp chef’s knife.
 You can also use a food processor with slicing blade.
-I find mandoline time consuming as you have to attach each mini cabbage to a guard.
+I find mandoline slicer time consuming as you have to attach each mini cabbage to a guard.
+If you have a strong blender, you might be able to shred them by pulsing in blender.

-- Prep dressing & other ingredients: Toast almond, shave Parmesan, make dressing and peel pomegranate, if necessary.
+- Prep dressing & other ingredients: Toast almond, shave Parmesan, make lemon vinaigrette dressing and deseed pomegranate, if necessary.

 - Brussels substitute: If you really don’t like brussels sprouts, you can use shredded cabbage or even broccoli slaw.